fengjixuchui/nasa-mapper/README.md

 ### What?

 nasa-mapper is like every other driver mapper except the driver is not mapped into the kernel, only specific contexts/processes you decide to map the driver into.
+There are limitations to this driver mapper.
+Firstly your driver is not going to be globally mapped.
+Its only going to be accessable from inside of your context.
+You can still call kernel functions, but you cannot switch contexts.
+In other words do not call `KeStackAttachProcess` directly.
+You can call MmCopyVirtualMemory though since the context switch will happen inside of `ntoskrnl` which is globally mapped.

 ### How?